autocontracts/lightstreams/white-paper.md

 An intial sale of LST tokens during a fundraising event will determine the initial distribution of tokens.
 The number of tokens in circulation will always remain fixed.

-## Scaling to a Global Audience

-Permissioned Peer to peer file sharing

-Using this technology means it is unnecessary for an intermediary to provide the infrustructure for content to be distributed to a global audience.
-Just as in the same manner as peer to peer file sharing networks such as torrent do not require the centralised infrustructure, Lightstreams will provide a peer to peer file sharing network but as opposed to torrent networks, publishes will be paid by consumers of their digital content.
+### Complete Customer Information and Sales History

+### A Direct Customer Communication Channel

+A twitter like communication medium where customers who have purchased content will be able to follow content creators.

+### Fair Customer Review and Feedback Channel

 ## Blockchain Architecture

-The Lightstream blockchain is Ethereum based blockchain network, but operating independently of the main Ethereum chain.
-The Lightstream blockchain will have the following features:
+The Lightstream blockchain will be an Ethereum compliant network operating independently of the main Ethereum chain with the following features:

-- It will be a public network where any user can gain access and transmit transactions.
+- It will be a public network such that any user can openly connent and transmit transactions to the network.
-- It will have an ethereum compliant API.
+- It will have an Ethereum compliant API.
-- It will employ Permissioned Blocks technology to achieve transaction level privacy for the transmission of digital content.
-This means that only certain accounts will be able to access specific information as the result of a sale of digital content.
-For example, the author of a digital book will be able to view certain details that have been authorised by the reader who bought their book, and the reader will only be able to view the digital content that they have bought.
+- It will use the Permissioned Blocks protocol for transaction level privacy.
-- It will will use a Tendermint consensus algorithm for achieving network consensus.
+- It will will use the Tendermint protocol for achieving transaction consensus.
-- It will be a global scalability network with a high throughput of approximately 8,000 transactions per second and a maximum network latency of 5 secs.
+- It will be a global scalability network with an aimed throughput of approximately 8,000 transactions per second with a maximum network latency of 5 secs.

 <p align="center">
 <img src="/images/lightstreams-architecture.png">